jochem725/deepracer-viz/README.md

 - Console -> Select your training run and choose `Download model`.
 Inside the obtained `.tar.gz` you can find your `model.pb` file.

 # Visualization tools
+Example: run `python tools/gradcam.py  ~/Desktop/model.pb 1  -i 192.168.1.*** -p ********` for live gradCAM of DeepRacer feed.
+Make sure you are on the same wifi network as your DeepRacer and that you have the correct IP and password.
+Press `esc` to stop running the program.

 ## Kinesis Downloader
 Can be used to view and store the live feed of a training job.
 This is the same feed that is shown in the AWS DeepRacer console.